suvam98/Design-and-Verification-of-AMBA-APB-Protocol/README.md

  - References

  ## Introduction of AMBA
- - The Advanced Micro controller Bus Architecture (AMBA) bus protocols is a set of interconnect specifications from ARM that standardizes on chip communication mechanisms between various functional blocks (or IP) for building high performance SOC design.
+ - Advanced Micro controller Bus Architecture (AMBA) is an open-standard that outlines how to connect and manage the different components or blocks within an SoC.

  - These designs typically have one or more micro controllers or microprocessors along with several other components — internal memory or external memory bridge, DSP, DMA, accelerators and various other peripherals like USB, UART, PCIE, I2C etc — all integrated on a single chip.